cainishraq/deviate/README.md

 1) Click the green "Code" button on this page then "Download ZIP" and extract
 2) [Install the latest Python 3](https://www.python.org/downloads/) (enable "Add Python 3.x to PATH" in installer)
 3) Run install.bat once without admin
-4) Create export/ and videos/ folders in the deviate download folder
+4) Create export/ and videos/ folders in the project directory

 ## Linux
 1) Click the green "Code" button on this page then "Download ZIP" and extract
+2) Install Python with your package manager
+3) Run "pip install -r requirements.txt" in the project directory
+4) Run "mkdir export && mkdir videos" in the project directory

 ## Tips